StructureMind/y-randomization-in-python/README.md

 # y-randomization-in-python
-Y-randomization pipeline built in Python with prompt-engineering based workflow and extensive debugging.
+Iteratively developed Python solution: prototyped, debugged, and optimized for reproducibility and reliability.
 ## Overview:
 This repository contains a Y-randomization pipeline implemented for a project.
 The project focused on QSAR modelling of a specific drug.
 Y-randomization was performed to assess whether model performance was due to real-SAR or random correlations and to determine its significance.
 ## Objective: